gvwilson/buildtogether.tech/src/testing/index.md

 directory whose names match the pattern `test_*.py`.
 It then runs the test functions it finds in these files and summarizes their results.

-If running all the tests is taking so long that it's disrupting your [%i "flow" %]flow[%/i%] ([%x important %]), you can give `pytest` (and other test runners) arguments to specify which subset of tests to run.
-This speeds up development, but you should always re-run the entire [%i "test suite" "unit test!test suite" %][%g test_suite "test suite" %][%/i%] before committing your changes to version control.
+If running all the tests is taking so long that it's disrupting your flow[%i "flow" %] ([%x important %]), you can give `pytest` (and other test runners) arguments to specify which subset of tests to run.
+This speeds up development, but you should always re-run the entire [%g test_suite "test suite" %][%i "test suite" "unit test!test suite" %] before committing your changes to version control.
 If the tests reveal that the change you have just made to one part of a program unexpectedly affects some other part, it's a sign that you should change your design to remove that long-range interaction: sooner